Consteel/manual/versioned_docs/version-18/manual/5_0_structural-modeling/5_9_supports.md

 ![alt text](<img/compression only point support.png>)

-At the bottom of the window, you'll find a checkbox for the Compression-Only Support.
+At the bottom of the window, you'll find a checkbox for the **Compression-Only Support**.
 When enabled, this support type uses an iterative process during both the first and second-order analysis to determine the actual state of the system.
 It works in a similar way to the Tension-Only Element.

 :::info
 This support is useful for modeling situations where objects do not have direct connectivity, but simply rest on each other.
 :::

+Checking the checkbox will deactivate the Z direction for the support, so the support will be present for the Z+ direction and absent for the Z- direction.

 <!-- /wp:image -->